kevinhartman/cspim/README.md

 - **A library interface**, so that all aspects can be easily controlled from the host application.
 - The ability to run in freestanding environment (i.e. an environment **without the standard C library**).

-With its library oriented design, **this simulator is ideal for use as an interpreter core** for higher-level emulators (ie. a Nintendo 64 emulator).
+With its library oriented design, **this simulator is ideal for use as an interpreter core** for higher-level emulators (ie. a Nintendo 64 emulator, if N64 was MIPS I and not MIPS III ;) ).

 The contents of the original README are below, but have been updated to reflect the changes introduced in the support of big endian MIPS, and will be kept in sync with future changes.